Advertisements

 Preheat oven to 350 degrees

-I make the marinade first by putting the olive oil, garlic cloves oregano, rosemary, dijon mustard, lemon juice and zest, and a splash of wine in a food processor and zapping it up until it’s smooth.
+I make the marinade first.
+I put the olive oil, garlic cloves, oregano, and rosemary in a food processor.
+Then, I add Dijon mustard, lemon juice and zest, and a splash of wine.
+Finally, I zap it up until it’s smooth.

 Let the lamb chops sit in this marinade for a couple hours.
 You can also just cook it in the marinade and it turns out the same.